 License

 Both Warp and WaveTerm have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Warp leads in popularity with 62,603 stars vs 21,492 stars for WaveTerm.
-The 191% higher star count indicates stronger community adoption.
-In terms of developer contributions, Warp has 5,132 forks, indicating strong developer engagement.
+Warp leads in popularity with 64,352 stars vs 22,065 stars for WaveTerm.
+The 192% higher star count indicates stronger community adoption.
+In terms of developer contributions, Warp has 5,445 forks, indicating strong developer engagement.

-Both projects show recent activity, with Warp last updated 13 hours ago and WaveTerm 4 days ago.
+Both projects show recent activity, with Warp last updated 6 hours ago and WaveTerm 8 days ago.

 Both tools share common technology foundations, being built with JavaScript, Bash, Typescript.
-However, they differ in their additional technology choices: Warp uses Python, Rust, C, Objective-C, MATLAB while WaveTerm leverages CSS, JSX, SCSS, Golang.
+However, they differ in their additional technology choices: Warp uses Python, C, Rust, Objective-C, MATLAB while WaveTerm leverages CSS, JSX, SCSS, Golang.

 Both projects started around the same time, with Warp beginning 5 years ago and WaveTerm 4 years ago.